danfuzz/bayou/README.md

   * TypeScript is compiled into conservative JavaScript by the standard TS compiler, hooked up to Webpack using [`ts-loader`](https://www.npmjs.com/package/ts-loader).

+* [Express](https://expressjs.com/) is used as the HTTP server and associated plumbing.

 ### Build and Run